-- (viii) A qualifying entity may apply the reduced disclosure framework regardless of whether the financial reporting framework applied in the consolidated financial statements of the group is based on standards and interpretations issued (or adopted) by the International Accounting Standards Board. - (ix) Financial statements prepared by a qualifying entity in accordance with this FRS are not IAS Accounts as defined in section 395(1)(b) of the Companies Act 2006 (the Act) but are Companies Act accounts.
-Therefore the entity must comply with the Act and the Regulations and where applicable make amendments to EU-adopted IFRS requirements. - and this edition is a second to the second t (x) Disclosure exemptions are also available to qualifying entities applying the recognition and
+- (viii) A qualifying entity may apply the reduced disclosure framework regardless of whether the financial reporting framework applied in the consolidated financial statements of the group is based on standards and interpretations issued (or adopted) by the International Accounting Standards Board. - (ix) Financial statements prepared by a qualifying entity in accordance with this FRS are not accounts prepared in accordance with EU-adopted IFRS.
+A qualifying entity must ensure it complies with any relevant legal requirements applicable to it.
+For example, individual financial statements prepared by companies in accordance with this FRS are Companies Act accounts and not IAS accounts as set out in section 395(1) of the Act, and therefore such accounts must comply with the requirements of the Act and any relevant regulations such as the Large and Medium-Sized Companies and Groups (Accounts and Reports) Regulations 2008 (SI 2008/410). - (x) Disclosure exemptions are also available to qualifying entities applying the recognition and measurement principles of FRS 102; the relevant financial reporting requirements and disclosure exemptions are set out in that FRS. - (xi) This edition of FRS 101 issued in August 2014 updates the edition issued in November 2012 for the following amendments: - (a) Paragraph 1.14 of FRS 103 Insurance Contracts issued in March 2014. - (b) Amendments to FRS 101 Reduced Disclosure Framework (2013/14 Cycle) issued in July 2014.

-Financial Reporting Standard 101 Reduced Disclosure Framework Disclosure exemptions from EU-adopted IFRS for qualifying entities
+Financial Reporting Standard 101 Reduced Disclosure Framework

+Disclosure exemptions from EU-adopted IFRS for qualifying entities